 But talk of the death of annuities is exaggerated.
 The security they offer will always be attractive to many retirees.
 Insurers are looking at ways to make annuities more flexible and competitive with investment options.

 Retirees and savers must act now to protect retirement incomes

-Retirees and savers should speak to a financial advisor immediately to be ensure that they are well prepared to get the maximum income in their retirement.
+Retirees and savers should speak to an independent financial advisor immediately to be ensure that they are well prepared to get the maximum income in their retirement.

 Further potential threats to retirement incomes, including the aforementioned quantitative easing policy of the UK government, mean it is extremely important that you talk to a financial advisor about you own unique situation and plans as soon as possible.

 You can find a local, qualified advisor by completing the annuity calculator form at the above.

 Is 2014 the time to buy?